wobscale/status.wobscale.website/index.md

 The maintenance is not expected to affect service.
 Equipment will be placed on bypass power, but an outage may occur if a power event occurs.

-We're awaiting clarification for which UPS is affected as we have multiple colocations with ISOMEDIA.

 For more information, [read the outage announcement email](/announce/isomedia-2017-01-13.txt).

 ### Thu 2017-01-19 from 0800 to 1100 UTC (00:00 to 03:00 Seattle time)